matthewtwarren/SortSpotify/README.md

 ## Usage

-SpotifyDJ can be used as a command line tool.
+SpotifyDJ can be used as a command line tool

 - Open your terminal, navigate to the `SpotifyDJ` directory and run: